Guide to Using VHF Marine Radio

 How to test a vhf marine radio?

 In order to check if your VHF radio is working properly you should use an open channel (not channel 16) to test performance.
-Repeat the words "radio check" followed by your boat name and location three times and wait for some one to respond confirming that they have heard you.
+Repeat the words "radio check" followed by your boat name and location three times and wait for someone to respond confirming that they have heard you.

 The best, most complete sailing app available.
 Cuts out the need to use lots of different apps.
 Incredibly easy to use.
 Modern navigational planning software as it should be.
 Not just a picture of a chart!!!

-Keith Binley - savvy navvy user
+Keith Binley - Savvy Navvy user

 Keith Binley